munificent/game-programming-patterns/book/bytecode.markdown

 * **If you define a text-based language:**

     * *You have to define a syntax.* Both amateur and professional language designers categorically underestimate how difficult this is to do.
-Defining a grammar that makes your parser happy is easy.
-Defining one that makes your *users* happy is *hard*.
+Defining a grammar that makes parsers happy is easy.
+Defining one that makes *users* happy is *hard*.

-        Syntax design is user interface design, and that process doesn't get easier when you constrain the user interface a linear sequence of characters.
+        Syntax design is user interface design, and that process doesn't get easier when you constrain the user interface to a string of characters.

-    * *You have to implement a parser.* In contrast, this part is fairly simple.
-Despite their reputation, parsers are pretty easy.
-Either user a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive descent and you're good to go.
+    * *You have to implement a parser.* Despite their reputation, this part is pretty easy.
+Either user a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive descent one and you're good to go.

     * *You have to handle syntax errors.* This is one of the most important and most difficult parts of the process.
-When users make syntax and semantic errors -- which they will, constantly -- it's your job to guide them back onto the path of success.
+When users make syntax and semantic errors -- which they will, constantly -- it's your job to guide them back onto the right path.
 Giving helpful feedback isn't easy when all you know is that your parser is sitting on some unexpected punctuation.

     * *It will likely turn off non-technical users.* We programmers like text files.
 Combined with powerful command-line tools, we think of them as the LEGO blocks of computing: simple but easily composible in a million ways.